ONLYOFFICE/office-js-api/Word/ApiParagraph/Methods/AddNumberedCrossRef.md

 # AddNumberedCrossRef

 Adds a numbered cross-reference to the current paragraph.
-Please note that this paragraph must be in the document.
+<br>Please note that this paragraph must be in the document.

 ## Syntax